 The Responsible Action Protocol

-A student who calls for or seeks emergency assistance for themselves or on behalf of a student experiencing an alcohol or other drug related emergency will not, in most cases, be subject to disciplinary measures including, removal from a course, enrollment restrictions in a course or program, disciplinary reprimand, disciplinary probation, suspension, expulsion, or contract cancellation from University Housing & Dining under the Code of Student Life.
-However, the Dean of Students may require completion of alcohol and/or other drug education/counseling.
-The dean may also notify the student's parents of the alcohol or drug violation.
+A student who seeks emergency assistance for themselves or on behalf of a student experiencing an alcohol or other drug related emergency will not be subject to disciplinary measures including, removal from a course, enrollment restrictions in a course or program, disciplinary reprimand, disciplinary probation, suspension, expulsion, or contract cancellation from University Housing & Dining under the Code of Student Life.
+However, the Office of Student Accountability may require completion of alcohol and/or other drug education/counseling.
+The Office of Student Accountability may also notify the student's parents of the alcohol or drug violation.

 Scope of Protocol

-1. The Responsible Action Protocol applies to students who seek and obtain emergency assistance on their own behalf or on the behalf of another student for a medical emergency related to consumption of drugs and/or alcohol.
-When a student calls on behalf of an impaired individual and remains with that individual until medical assistance arrives, the caller may not be subject to disciplinary action for violating University alcohol and/or drug rules so long as the caller cooperates with emergency responders.
+1. The Responsible Action Protocol applies to students who seek and obtain emergency assistance on their own behalf or on the behalf of another student for a medical emergency related to use of drugs and/or alcohol.
+When a student does the following, the caller may not be subject to disciplinary action for violating University alcohol and/or drug rules.

 2. An "emergency" communication is a timely contact with 911 or University Housing & Dining staff when those staff members are not yet aware of the situation.
 The Responsible Action Protocol does not apply to individuals who telephone friends for assistance, for example, or who experience an alcohol or drug-related emergency that is first discovered by University employees or public safety officials.

 3. In most cases, neither the student requiring emergency assistance nor an individual or group who assists will be subject to punitive University disciplinary action.
-This protocol does not excuse or protect those who flagrantly or repeatedly violate the Code of Student Life in regard to alcohol and other drugs may be required to complete alcohol education in order to remain in good disciplinary standing.
+Students who repeatedly violate the Code of Student Life in regard to alcohol and other drugs may be required to complete alcohol education in order to remain in good disciplinary standing.

 4. In some instances, the Responsible Action Protocol may not apply to the caller if they purchased, supplied, or otherwise made available the alcohol or drugs contributing to the student needing medical assistance.
-Such instances will be examined on a case-by-case basis and will take into account the severity and the degree of responsibility for the circumstances and environment created.
+Such instances will be examined on a case-by-case basis and will take into account the severity and the degree of responsibility for the circumstances.

 Requirements of Protocol

-Students considered for the Responsible Action Protocol are required to meet with an administrator from the Student Conduct Office or University Housing & Dining following the incident.
-When one student seeks emergency assistance on behalf of another student, both students may be required to meet with the administrator.
-After evaluating the situation, the administrator may refer either or both students to a substance abuse specialist for assessment, education, and/or possible referral for treatment.
-Students who are referred for substance abuse counseling, but fail to meet with the counselor and/or fail to complete the recommendations, will be subject to disciplinary action.
+Students considered for the Responsible Action Protocol are required to meet with a staff member from the Office of Student Accountability or University Housing & Dining following the incident.
+When one student seeks emergency assistance on behalf of another student, both students may be required to meet with the staff member.
+After evaluating the situation, the staff member may refer either or both students to a behavioral health consultant for assessment, education, and/or possible referral for treatment.
+Students who are referred for substance abuse counseling, education, or treatment, but fail to complete the program requirements, will be subject to disciplinary action.

-Even if disciplinary action is not taken, the Dean of Students reserves the right to notify the student's parents, per standard practice.
+Even if disciplinary action is not taken, the Office of Student Accountability reserves the right to notify the student's parents, per standard practice.
 In accordance with the Discipline Records Management protocol, a case file will be maintained for reference should subsequent alcohol or other drug violations occur.
-In those subsequent cases, administrators will take into account the previous emergency incident when considering sanctions.
-Academic transcripts will not reflect the incident.
+In those subsequent cases, staff members will take into account the previous emergency incident when considering sanctions.